 Allergic, Bacterial and Viral causes are found to be responsible for upper respiratory infections in infants and children.

 It is also a frequent ailment in the elderly persons and people living in crowded places with poor sanitary conditions.
 This type of diarrhea is caused by a highly contagious bacteria through faeco-oral route.
 Handling food, milk or water without washing the hands with soap and eating food made from improperly washed vegetables are the source.
+The individual infected has bloody diarrhea, abdominal cramps, fever, joint pains, urge to pass stools and occasionally vomiting.
 Upper Respiratory Tract Infections in Infants and Children.